 We are excited to announce some of this year’s programme highlights.
 Keep an eye out for more details and opportunities in the coming weeks.

-To open this year’s festival we will host Manifesto, a one-day, agenda-setting arts and mental health event.
+To open this year’s festival we will host Manifesto, a one-day, agenda-setting arts and mental health event in Glasgow on Wednesday 4th October.
 It will feature specially commissioned creative provocations, plus short film screenings, workshops and discussions, finishing with a celebratory live music event.
-Full announcement soon!

 Our Writing Competition will open for entries in June, and we will be offering a series of workshops over the summer to encourage and support new entrants to submit their work.
 The Writing Awards ceremony will be presented at the Scottish Storytelling Centre, in partnership with the Scottish International Storytelling Festival.